Rod Serling: Other television

 Many of The Twilight Zone episodes were made as planned pilots for their own television series.
 One such was "Mr. Bevis," planned as a fantasy-comedy series in late 1959 though Cayuga Productions, but the pilot was later aired as an episode of Twilight Zone.
 In November 1963, Serling made frequent Twilight Zone writer and co-producer William Froug a partner in Cayuga Productions.
 The pair developed a new hour-long series titled Jeopardy Run (of no relation to Jeopardy!), about the "hazardous adventures of an undercover man who, provocatively, takes on dangerous tasks for various government agencies to continually prove his patriotism in the face of disloyalty accusations."
-The pilot was filmed in Hong Kong during December of 1963, starring Steve Forrest.
+The pilot was filmed in Hong Kong during December 1963, starring Steve Forrest.
 Another thriller one-hour program was to be titled The Chase for CBS.
 Another property the pair developed was titled Agnes, set to star Wally Cox, who gets heckled by a talking computer, for which "From Agnes—With Love" was filmed as a pilot but later aired as a Twilight Zone episode).

 In March 1964, it was reported that ABC had optioned a television series based on Serling's book Witches, Warlocks and Werewolves, to be written and produced through Cayuga Productions.
 Serling originally planned for a 60-minute western television series called The Loner to start airing in the 1960 season, as a Cayuga Productions for CBS.
 However, he told reporters that CBS had shelved the series because he was not able to dedicate enough time to writing original scripts for that series with his commitment to Twilight Zone.
 Years later, the series was finally picked up and ran from the fall of 1965 to April 1966.
 CBS asked Serling to have more action and less character interaction.
 He refused to comply, even though the show had received poor reviews and low ratings.
 In 1966, Serling formed a new film production company, Finger Lakes Productions.